Male prostitution: Help and support for male sex workers

 In the United States and other places, there are few resources and little support readily available for male sex workers working and/or living on the streets.
 Men and boys in this situation may face many issues.
 Male sex workers are often portrayed as having complete agency and rationality, while women are more often seen as vulnerable victims.
 This framework contributes to the idea that men do not suffer from emotional issues.
-They may be at a higher risk for health problems and abuse.
-They face greater pressure to engage in unprotected sex than female prostitutes.
-They are generally paid less than female prostitutes.
 Male street prostitutes may have issues such as drug addiction.
 Men also omit the fact that they are sex workers more often than not.
-Male prostitutes keep this aspect of their lives hidden to prevent judgment and shame from being passed on to them.
+Male prostitutes keep this aspect of their lives hidden to prevent judgement and shame from being passed on to them.
 Because male sex workers do not disclose this information, they frequently deal with social isolation.
 Isolation and concealable stigma identities (negative stereotypes that can be hidden from others) can increase psychological distress, explaining the heightened vulnerability to mental health problems.
 Offering support and health care to such stigmatized people can be difficult due to a reluctance to disclose information about their work to health care professionals, which can also make male prostitutes difficult to identify in order to reach out to.

-In recent years, some organizations directed specifically at helping male sex workers have been founded and some studies have begun on this little-studied population.
-For example, Richard Holcomb, a former sex worker, founded "Project Weber", a harm reduction program in Providence, Rhode Island, that offers resources and support to male sex workers living on the streets, including a needle exchange and HIV testing.
-Holcomb cited the lack of data available on male commercial sex workers in the region as his reason for helping develop a 2010 survey to assess the needs of this population.
-Project Weber recruited and surveyed 50 male sex workers living on the streets of Providence.
-Holcomb cited the fact that he and members of his team are former sex workers themselves as one of the primary reasons why they were able to gain access to the men in order to conduct this survey.
-The project says they have gleaned valuable data on male sex workers who work and live on the streets of Providence.
-Holcomb has also created several documentaries meant to draw attention to the subjects of male street prostitution and drug use.
+There are now a number of organisations that exist to support male-sex-workers such as The Men's Room in Manchester.